steelcolosus/udacity-datascience/Data Science/Data Science Proces/README.md

 1. Impute the mean of a column.

-2. If you are working with categorical data or a variable with outliers, then use the mode of the column.
+2. If you are working with categorical data or a variable with outliers, **then use the mode of the column**.

 3. Impute 0, a very small number, or a very large number to differentiate missing values from other values.